RSVP our FB Live on Unhealthy and Abusive Relationships: https://fb.me/e/i1nx2v0EV

 That’s an area where we can actualize something.

 One in three women suffer serious physical harm at the hands of an intimate partner in their lifetimes.
 It typically happens between the ages of 16 and 24.
 That’s the truth whether you want to believe it or not.
-Intimate partner violence is real.
+Domestic abuse is real.
 And it’s in every zip code across this land.
 In fact, it’s equally everywhere.
 My street, your street, your town, and your depressed inner cities.
 Equally.

-Keep yourself safe from domestic violence and abuse
+Keep yourself safe from domestic abuse and violence

 So, what are we going to do about it?
 Try and convince ourselves it doesn’t happen where we live or work?
 Great if it were true.
 Are we going to wait and deal with it if it shows up?
 Remember, most women don’t tell anyone about it.
 When it shows up (reread the beginning of this article), oftentimes, it’s too late.